-Bentonite clay active membranes are sheets of sodium bentonite clay sandwiched between two layers of geotextile or bentonite fixed to a foil membrane.
-The bentonite within these sheets comes in two forms: dry bentonite which requires hydration of the bentonite for it to swell, bond together and form an impermeable barrier to the passage of liquid; and factory prehydrated bentonite where the bentonite has been activated to provide an immediate impermeable barrier in its as-delivered state.
+Active core liners, most commonly bentonite clay active membranes which is sheets of sodium bentonite clay sandwiched between two layers of geotextile or bentonite fixed to a foil membrane.
+The bentonite within these sheets comes in two forms: dry bentonite which requires hydration of the bentonite for it to swell, bond together and form an impermeable barrier to the passage of liquid; and factory pre-hydrated bentonite where the bentonite has been activated to provide an immediate impermeable barrier in its asdelivered state.
 Both systems have the capacity to swell to many times their original thickness, potentially sealing the surface of any cracks in the structure and self-sealing any movement in the sheets.
 These membranes are used either externally or sandwiched between secant or sheet piles and the structural concrete of the building they waterproof.